Privacy & data protection

 11. Changes to this privacy policy

-We may update this privacy policy from time to time, for example when we add new services or when laws and guidance change.
+We may update this privacy policy from time to time (for example when we add new services such as online payments or when laws change).
 The latest version is always available on this page and replaces previous versions.